peterbourgon/ff/README.md

 ```

 This example will parse flags from the commandline args, just like regular
 package flag, with the highest priority.
+(The flag's default value will be used
+only if the flag remains unset after parsing all provided sources of
+configuration.)

 Additionally, the example will look in the environment for variables with a
 `MY_PROGRAM` prefix.
 Flag names are capitalized, and separator characters are